Walk:

 Curtis Rd I believe is a seasonally closed road and can also be a rutted muddy mess about 1km in.

-If you start from the intersection/gate, you will need to walk for about 2km along Curtis Rd then the divert right into the bush.
-There are pink ribbons marking the way through the forest.
+If you start from the intersection/gate, you will need to walk for about 2km along Curtis Rd then divert right into the bush.
+There is no particularly distinct track through the forest.
+There are pink ribbons that mark a way through the forest, but you pretty much head down to the "river" at a random spot.

-The walk is a triangle, falls 1, scale the creek to falls 2, then back to the track.
+The walk I ended up doing resulted in a triangle, falls 1, scale the creek to falls 2, then back to the track.

 How to get there: